yanivo1/HelloWorld/README.md

 I Enjoy learning and design, so any role that enables me to flex my eduction muscles is the right role for me

 ## My Hobbies
-One of my favorite things to do is play my children chess and show movies 🐱‍🏍😊
+My favorite things to do is play chess and see movies with my children 🐱‍🏍😊

 "Adding a Headshot."

 # Yaniv Offir

 ![headshot](MyPic.JPG)

 Solution Arcthicet At Amdocs